Information for New Clients

 Rolfing sessions engage the body in a process that builds on itself over time.
 In order to build momentum, especially if you are in your initial basic Ten Series, it’s best to schedule every 1-3 weeks.
 If this is cost prohibitive, we will work together to find a session style, schedule, and payment plan that work for you.
 If needed, we can also schedule breaks into the series if you are planning a longer time away.

-Cash, check (to Jen Wenz Somatics) and Venmo/Paypal (@jwenz12) are the preferred forms of payment, due at the time of your session.
-Credit cards will be accepted if need be.
+Check (to Jen Wenz Somatics) and Venmo (@jwenz12) are the preferred forms of payment, due at the time of your session.
+Cash and credit cards will be accepted if need be.

 I am committed to supporting all who would benefit from the work.
 If this cost is prohibitive to you, please contact me about reduced rate sessions, and we can work together to find a setup that is generative for both of us.